burninc0de/socialsox/README.md

    - Click **"Set up"** or **"Edit"**
    - Enable **OAuth 1.0a** by choosing "Web App, Automated App or Bot"
    - Set **App permissions** to **"Read and Write"** (not just "Read")
-   - For **Callback URL**: Enter your GitHub repository URL (e.g., `https://github.com/yourusername/socialsox`) or any valid URL - it's not actually used but required by Twitter
+   - For **Callback URL**: Enter your GitHub repository URL (e.g., `https://github.com/yourusername/socialsox`) or any valid URL - it's not actually used but required by X
    - For **Website URL**: Enter the same GitHub repository URL or any valid URL like `https://github.com/yourusername/socialsox`
    - Click **Save**

    > **Note**: We're using OAuth 1.0a with your own Access Tokens (not the 3-legged OAuth flow), so the callback URL won't actually be used.
-Twitter just requires these fields to be filled in.
+X just requires these fields to be filled in.
 4. Go to **"Keys and Tokens"** tab
 5. **Regenerate** your Access Token and Access Token Secret (important after changing permissions!)
 6. Copy all 4 credentials: